storageos/tutorials/influxdb/000-introduction.md

 In this tutorial we will be installing InfluxDB inside Kubernetes using StorageOS volumes.
-InfluxDB is a time series database that is optimised for managing datasets consisting of many small measurements, for example through its ability to handle very high write and query loads.
+InfluxDB is a time series database that is optimised for managing datasets consisting of many small measurements.
+Its advantages include the ability to handle very high write and query loads.
 Its uses include monitoring, analytics and the recording and analysis of data from sensors.
 It is a highly suitable workload to run on StorageOS.

 In the stages that follow, we will create a pod to serve InfluxDB requests, and a client pod with which to interact with the host.
 The scenario draws inspiration from our use case in the [StorageOS documentation](https://docs.storageos.com/docs/usecases/influxdb/).
 The yaml source files available